butteff/ubuntu-server-daily-mail-info/readme.md

 <h2>Daily monitoring server information to your e-mail.</h2>

-script helps you take every day e-mail about your server. sorry for my bad english ;)
+script helps you to take every day e-mail about your server. sorry for my bad english ;)